robertogiandomenico/ing-sw-2022-folini-grimaldi-giandomenico/deliveries/UML/Sequence Diagram/Eriantys Protocol Documentation.md

 ## Messages

 ### NicknameRequest
-Server asks the client for a valid nickname.
+Server asks the client for a valid nickname between 3 and 10 alphanumeric characters.
 It is used to uniquely identify the user.

 #### Response
 - NicknameReply(_nickname_).

 ### GameNameRequest
-Server asks the client for a valid game name.
+Server asks the client for a valid game name between 3 and 10 alphanumeric characters.
 It is used to uniquely identify a game.

 #### Response
 - GameNameReply(_gameName_).